ruinobreferreira/iot-intro-workshop/README.md

 ## 4) Connect an MXChip to your IoT Hub

+**NOTE:** If you'd prefer to try this out with a Raspberry Pi (real or web-simulated) check out step 4 in [this page.](./raspberryPi.md).The steps below are for the MXChip.

 - Configure the MXChip as described in the [get-started](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/) guide and make sure you can upload the *GetStarted.ino* sketch

 - Create a new project for the .ino code